zhangbsn-gt/developer.gov.sg/collections/_technologies/analytics/personalise/overview.md

 For Government agencies, personalisation leads to more effective targeting and engagement strategies which helps to achieve the desired outcomes of Government agencies.
 It facilitates stronger Government-citizen relationships and builds trust in the Government.

+### How Do You Use Personalise?

+For agencies to begin their personalisation journey, they can first attend a workshop by the Personalise team before they adopt either a web or email personalisation tool.

+**Personalisation Workshop**

+This workshop is a good starting point for teams who are still learning about personalisation and need more to develop and conceptualise their personalisation strategy and goals.
+Through this workshop, agencies will gain a better understanding of personalisation, setting of goals based on user needs and challenges, brainstorming of ideas and the effort required to personalise services.
+Once an agency’s strategy and goals are established, the Personalise team will collaborate with the agency to achieve them using email and web personalisation tools.

+**Email Personalisation Tool**

+This is a web-based eDM platform that allows personalisation of email campaigns in a variety of ways such as:

+- The targeting of email campaigns to audience groups based on specific criteria, such as interests indicated in newsletter signups.
+- The ability to reach out to citizens who have both interacted with an agency’s website and read at least one newsletter article on an upcoming campaign.
+- The ability to reach out to less active citizens to inform them about a new service that is relevant to their needs.

+**Web Personalisation Tool**

+This tool helps bring relevant content to citizens through agency’s websites.
+The three phases to the implementation of this tool includes:

+- Learning phase – A personalise javascript will be embedded into agencies’ website to learn visitors’ behavior and build a recommendation model based on their browsing patterns.
+- Implementation phase - After the learning phase, the website interface and APIs will be drafted based on the recommendation model provided.
+For example, a carousel hero banner on an agency’s landing page with personalised contents can be created based on what the embedded scripts provide.
+- Optimisation phase – The personalise system will help to track and monitor key metrics to ensure that web content is consistently optimised for visitors and that recommendations are regularly provided.

 ### Success Stories

 **Email Personalisation**